 Data often needs to be shared with multiple vendors, clients, and other stakeholders.
-Because your data is flowing through an essentially external pathway, you need to implement security protocols to ensure that data packets are not intercepted and misused.
+Because your data flows through an essentially external pathway, you need to implement security protocols to ensure that data packets are not intercepted and misused.

 Always use encrypted messaging to share files and documents over the cloud.
-Make sure to remove unencrypted content that has been left online.
+Make sure to remove unencrypted content left online.

 6. Application Threats

-Systems and applications that are built on the cloud have their own set of security flaws ranging from insecure lambda functions, improper authorization and all the way to insecure configurations.
+Systems and applications built on the cloud have security flaws ranging from insecure lambda functions, improper authorization, and insecure configurations.

 Use a combination of testing methods to identify and eliminate vulnerabilities in your cloud system, such as black-box penetration testing and white-box penetration testing.